-Includes the settlement of contingent consideration related to prior acquisitions.
+(1) Includes the settlement of contingent consideration related to prior acquisitions.

-(1) Includes it a Settlement of Contingent Consideration Fractional Continuous and Commencing with the dividends paid on July 29, 2024, common shares received by participants were issued from Treasury without a discount.
+(2) Commencing with the dividends paid on July 29, 2024, common shares received by participants were issued from Treasury without a discount.
 Previously, effective from January 27, 2023, common shares received by participants under the Dividend reinvestment and Stock dividend options within the Shareholder investment plan were issued from Treasury at a 2% discount to the Average Market Price as defined in the Shareholder investment plan.

 Commencing October 11, 2024, employee contributions to our Canadian ESPP were invested to acquire common shares in the open market.
-Previously, these shares were issued from Treasury.
+Previously, these shares were (3) issued from Treasury.